Getting Started

 Questions readers ask about this topic

-Is Let's Encrypt secure?
+Is a free Let's Encrypt certificate really secure?

-Why do some hosts charge for SSL?
+Why do some web hosts still charge for basic SSL?

 Keep exploring · Getting Started